 - Are you stripping on social media?
 Unfortunately, we all seem to do by just clicking “like”.
 Take a peek behind the scenes of Facebook and co. with computer scientist Jennifer Golbeck.
 You will never look at social media the same again.
 “Why social media likes say more than you might think“.

 - You are vulnerable.
 Even more when you decide to be public and put your story in front of thousands of people.
-But that’s ok as we all are vulnerable and there is a power to that according to researcher Brené Brow.
+But that’s ok as we all are vulnerable and there is a power to that according to researcher Brené Brown.
 Listen to her talk “The power of vulnerability” and embrace your being human courageously.
-(And are all academics insecure?
-I thought that was only me…)
+And are all academics insecure?
+I thought that was only me… Obviously not, because Brené Brown’s The Power of Vulnerability is one of the most popular TED talks.

 - Motivation is key.
 If you are a mom blogger you need to keep motivated to move on.
 But how do you do that without a boss, a contract, etc.?
 Figure out how motivation works and keep going all the long distance listening to career analyst Dan Pink about “The puzzle of motivation“.
 P.S.
 Would you have solved the candle problem?
 (I fear that I would still be in that room with that candle…)